handwidhtv8/pokegallery/READme.md

 # PokeGallery

-Simple Webb App that displays data using a Pokemon API
+Simple Web App that displays data using a Pokemon API

 ## Technologies Used